Napat/c_concept/network/rawsock_arp/README.md

 # ARP request and reply api using RAW socket
-Please using packet capture to examine api.
+Please use network capture tools for examine the API.